coecms/era5grib/README.md

 Variables over land use ERA5land instead of ERA5 surface values, as ERA5land is deemed to be more accurate.
 ERA5land values are regridded to the ERA5 grid using a bilinear interpolation method, with data over the ocean filled in using ERA5 surface values where available.

+Between 1979-01-01 and the ERA5land start date 1981-01-01 values come purely from ERA5.
+Additionally some ERA5land fields are only present from 1981-01-01T01:00 onwards, in which case the land values from 01:00 are used for 1981-01-01T00:00

 ### WRF output

 era5grib can read in the model run dates from your WPS namelist, or you can specify the start and end dates on the command line.